Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 }
 ```

-If you do this, even if division by zero occurs, the expression will not fail and be halted, and the result of the calculation such as `3 / 0` will be `0`, the output passed by the handler.
+If you run this, even if division by zero occurs, the expression will not fail and be halted, and the result of the calculation such as `3 / 0` will be `0`, the output passed by the handler.

 ## Symmetric perform and continue